fournip1/JPAFBOARD/README.md

 # Welcome to the PAF Board
 This small Java application is a bespoke media player taylored for sound stage manager working on improv' show.
-On such a show, the sound manager should be able to play the right track at the right moment The main target is to be able to manage easily a sound library and t
+On such a show, the sound manager should be able to play the right track at the right moment instantaneously.
+Therefore, this tool is based on the following principle:

 ## Download and install
 All the files for a ready to use experience are in [this directory](/target).
 ### For debian-based distributions